dmauser/azure-virtualwan/inter-region-nvabgp/README.md

 - Eight VNETs (Spoke 1 to 8) where:
     - Four VNETs (spoke 1, 2, 3, and 4) are connected directly to their respective vHUBs.
     - The other four (indirect spokes) spoke 5, 6, 7, and 8.
-    - Transit between indirect  Spoke2 and Spoke4 with OPNsense NVA.
+    - Transit between indirect  Spoke2 and Spoke4 with Linux NVA.
 - Each VNET (except 2 and 4) has a Linux VM accessible from SSH (need to adjust NSG to allow access) or serial console.
 - All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
     - For connectivity tests, you can use curl <"Destnation IP"> and the output should be the VM name.
     - All VMs have default username azureuser and password Msft123Msft123 (you can change it under parameters section).
-- There's UDRs associated to the indirect spoke VNETs 5, 6, 7, 8 with default route 0/0 to their respective OPNsense NVA spoke.
+- There's UDRs associated to the indirect spoke VNETs 5, 6, 7, 8 with default route 0/0 to their respective Transit NVA spoke.
-- Virtual WAN hubs have routes to OPNsense NVA spokes using summaries routes (10.2.0.0/16 -> Spoke2conn, 10.4.0.0/16 -> Spoke2conn)
+- Virtual WAN hubs have routes to Linux NVA spokes using summaries routes (10.2.0.0/16 -> Spoke2conn, 10.4.0.0/16 -> Spoke2conn)
-- Spoke2conn and Spoke4conn have specific routes 10.2.1.0/24 and 10.2.2.0/24 next hop to spoke 2 OPNsense NVA trusted nic IP and 10.4.1.0/24 and 10.4.2.0/24 next hop to spoke 4 OPNsense NVA trusted nic IP.
+- Spoke2conn and Spoke4conn have specific routes 10.2.1.0/24 and 10.2.2.0/24 next hop to spoke 2 Linux NVA trusted nic IP and 10.4.1.0/24 and 10.4.2.0/24 next hop to spoke 4 Linux NVA trusted nic IP.
-- OPNsense has been pre-configured during provisioning to allow any traffic and route private traffic (RFC 1918 ranges) to the trusted interface.
+- Linux NVA has a single interface with IP forwarding enabled, BGP (Quagga) and NAT is configured for Internet breakout.
-    - OPNsense default username is root and password is opnsense (all lowercase).
+    - Linux NVA default username is azureuser and password is Msft123Msft123.
 - There are two Branches locations (Branch1 - 10.100.0.0/16 and Branch2 - 10.200.0.0/16) each one connected to their respective vHUBs using S2S IPSec VPN + BGP (Branch 1 using ASN 65010 and Branch 2 using ASN 65009).
 - The outcome of the lab will be full transit between all ends (all VMs can reach each other).